TehWeifu/CovidProject/README.md

 ## Running the project

 To run the project, run the `main.py` file.
+The script needs the date to process as cmd argument in YYYYMMDD format.
+Example: `python main.py 20220101`
-This script acts as an orchestrator and will run the following steps:
+The script acts as an orchestrator and will run the following steps:

 1. Fetch the data from the API
 2. Localize the data, generating data for each city